repowerednl/marloes/docs/adr/0010-self-sufficiency-reward.md

 ## Context

 The primary goal of the REFORMERS project is to be self-sufficient over a year, which means to produce as much as is consumed.
 This is quite hard to define in a reward model, since it is a sparse reward (only available at the end of the year).
 We need to define intermediate rewards to achieve the self-sufficiency goal.
 We already implemented the cumulative_grid_state, which is a measure of how much energy is taken from (or fed into) the grid.
-Producing as much as possible every day to meet your own demand and, if possible, feed into the grid would to the optimal result.
+Producing as much as possible every day to meet your own demand and, if possible, feed into the grid would lead to the optimal result.
 If you are self-sufficient every day, you are self-sufficient every year.

 ## Decision